+I have a confession to make.
 Every time I go into a new bookstore, I always look for the shelf where my books will sit one day.
-Depending on the selection, I usually fall between the works of Robert Easton and the novels of David Ebershoff.
+Depending on the selection and the genre I’m currently working in, I usually fall between the works of Robert Easton and the novels of David Ebershoff.
 I don’t know why I do it.
 A touch of vanity?
 Camaraderie?
 Reassurance?
 A challenge?

 There’s something about this ritual that fires my imagination.
 The shelf is a finish line.
 It’s real.
 I can touch it.
 It’s more than a little self-indulgent, I’ll admit, but it does boost my confidence.
 When I get back to my computer, I’m more resolved to get to work — to actually write instead of just dreaming about writing.

-And soon, when I scan the fiction section, I won’t find an empty space between Easton and Ebershoff; I’ll find a novel by J.W.
-Eberle.
+And someday soon, when I scan the fiction section, I won’t find an empty space between Easton and Ebershoff; I’ll find a novel by Jonny Eberle.
 Right where it’s supposed to be, in the spot I saved for it.

 — 30 —

-When I’m not writing, thinking about writing, reading about writing or writing about writing, I tweet my observations about anything and everything (except South Korean TV shows) under the name @jonnyeberle.
+When I’m not writing, thinking about writing, reading about writing or writing about writing, I tweet my observations about anything and everything under the name @jonnyeberle.
 Follow along or share your thoughts in the comments.

 4 responses to “Saving My Spot on the Shelf”